 Persian food is pretty extraordinary, and one of the more unusual ingredients that features in it is the Dried Persian Borage Flower.
 This is different to the European Borage flower which is quite tiny compared to the Persian one.
 Beginning life as a pink flower, it turns blue as it dries.
 It has such a relaxing quality, that making tea from it is a perfect evening task.

-You may find your Persian, Afghan or Middle Eastern Grocer has a tea mixture similar to this.
-I can no longer find it near my place, so I have adapted a recipe from Persian Fusion.
+You may find your Persian, Afghan or Middle Eastern Grocer has a pre-prepared tea mixture similar to this.
+I used to buy it regularly, but can no longer find it near my place.
+So I have adapted a recipe from Persian Fusion.